Patriots bury Browns, Belichick ties Halas with 324th win - WHIZ News

 Patriots: WR Kendrick Bourne left in the second quarter with a toe injury. … DL Christan Barmore (knee) was helped off the field in the second quarter and was ruled out. … Cody Davis suffered a knee injury in the first half and didn’t return.

-Browns: DE Myles Garrett was helped off the field in the second half. … Pro Bowl RG Wyatt Teller left in the second quarter with a calf injury.
+Browns: Pro Bowl RG Wyatt Teller left in the second quarter with a calf injury and did not return.
+He will have an MRI on Monday.

 UP NEXT